connornishijima/arduino-buzz/README.md

 Buzz uses Hardware Timer 1 to watch motion data "in the background" while your standard code runs.
 Timer1 is also responsible for PWM on 9 and 10, and it can't do both.
 If you desperately need to, call `buzz.end()`, run your PWM, then `buzz.begin()` again.

+**Buzz will only work with direct grounding**

+The phenomenon this technique relies on requires the Arduino/ATmega to be fully connected to ground.
+This means that while it will work on a computer's USB port, it will not work directly on a 5V phone charger/wall adapter due to galvanic isolation.
+This is solved by tying one of the microcontroller's GND pins to a true ground like your house's grounding, or to the common of an appliance.
+(E.g. the back of a fridge, or the outside of a metal lamp.

 ----------
 # Contributing
 Any advice or pull requests are welcome! :)